PotatoCodo/ai201-project2-fitfindr/planning.md

 **What happens if it fails or returns nothing:**
 <!-- What should the agent do if the wardrobe is empty or no outfit can be suggested? -->
 If the wardrobe is empty, offer general styling advice for the item.
-Call the LLM to provide general styling advice for the given item instead.
+Tell the LLM (with a string) to provide general styling advice for the given item instead.

 ---